Was Michael Cohen selling companies access to Trump administration?

 "Where did the money go?" he asked.
 "Did all of it go to Michael Cohen?
 Did some of it go back to the Trump organization?
 Did some of it ultimately find its way back to the president?"

-NBC News asked Cohen, the White House and the various companies for comment on Avenatti's accusation about the purpose of the payments but none had an immediate response.
+NBC News asked Cohen and the various companies for comment on Avenatti's accusation about the purpose of the payments but none had an immediate comment.

-Avenatti's summary also listed a series of smaller transactions involving international companies and individuals.
-Among them, the document says $3,698 came to Cohen from a corporate consulting firm in Singapore, $10,980 from a Hungary business, and $4,250 from a Malaysia consulting firm.
-NBC News has contacted those companies but has not received a response.

-The smallest amount listed was $980 from two individuals in Kenya, Netanel Cohen and Stav Hayun.
-But the man who got those funds said Avenatti has the wrong Cohen.

-He said that his brother Netanel wired him the money when he was living in Kenya to repay a debt.
-"He owed me some money," he said.

-The 26-year-old Michael Cohen said he had no idea how the mixup could have occurred, but said he's been getting lots of attention.
-"My whole family was surprised.
-Friends called me, It was a crazy day," he said.
+In a brief telephone interview, Giuliani said "the president is not involved in any way [with Cohen's business dealings] either before or after he was president."

-Cohen the Trump lawyer is the subject of an investigation by the U.S. Attorney's office in Manhattan, and the FBI raided his law office and hotel room last month, seeking information about the $130,000 payment he made to porn actress Daniels, whose real name is Stephanie Clifford.
+Cohen is the subject of an investigation by the U.S. Attorney's office in Manhattan, and the FBI raided his law office and hotel room last month, seeking information about the $130,000 payment he made to porn actress Daniels, whose real name is Stephanie Clifford.

 The FBI has also monitored his phone calls with a pen register, meaning that the incoming and outgoing phone numbers were recorded but not the content of the calls.